List of Glee characters: Sue Sylvester

-In the second season, Sue is appointed acting principal after having Figgins infected with the flu but she later stands down.
+In the second season, Sue is appointed acting principal after having Figgins infected with the flu but she later stands down and Figgins is reinstated.
 Sue arranges to have the cheerleading regionals competition moved to conflict with the football championship, and she forces Quinn, Brittany, and Santana to quit glee club, which has to perform the halftime show since the Cheerios will be absent; the three of them ultimately perform with the glee club, resigning from the Cheerios.
 Missing three of its best cheerleaders, the Cheerios lose regionals after six straight nationals win.
 Faking a depression after the loss, Sue joins the glee club for a week; when she can't destroy it from within, she decides to coach one of their rivals, Aural Intensity, to a regionals victory over New Directions, but New Directions emerges victorious.
 Sue's sister, Jean, dies later in the season, and Sue is devastated and unable to cope; when New Directions helps with funeral arrangements and performs at Jean's funeral, Sue says she's giving up her frequent attempts to destroy the glee club, but she's back to her old ways in the third season when school starts in the fall.
 She also begins a run for a vacant Congressional seat, which she loses to Burt Hummel.
 In the episode "On My Way", Sue tells Quinn and Will that she's pregnant.
 She later finds out that she'll be having a baby girl, but it has birth defects.
 Figgins appoints swim coach Roz Washington (NeNe Leakes) Sue's co-coach for the Cheerios, but Sue makes a deal with him that if she helps New Directions win Nationals, she'll resume sole control of the Cheerios.
 Sue helps coach the glee club, and they win at Nationals, which puts her back in charge of cheerleading.

-In the fourth-season episode "Shooting Star", Becky fires two gunshots, and Sue covers for her, and she is fired.
-She is later re-hired as principal when Becky confesses.
-During this time, Roz Washington is coach of the Cheerios.